How to Find Operating Room (OR) Nurses:

 In-person interviews allow you to gain insight into a candidate's suitability for the role, their personality, work ethic, and job expectations.
 In addition, it gives you the chance to show them around your facilities, introduce them to the team, and highlight the advantages of working for your organization as opposed to others.

 - What would you do if you noticed the operating room was unsterile?

-- What type of surgeries do you have experience in as an operating nurse?
+- What type of surgeries do you have experience in as an OR nurse?

 - Can you describe a time you had a negative interaction with a doctor?
 How did you resolve it?